For the urban explorer: Arla, Hermanni and Kotiharju

 For the partygoer: Löyly

 The hot new public sauna in Helsinki is Löyly at Hernesaarenranta on the southern tip of the peninsula.
 Löyly has attracted a lot of media attention around the world, not least for its amazing wooden architecture.
 As well as being a traditional sauna, it also houses a restaurant and nightclub.
-Since opening last year, Löyly has rapidly become the place to be seen with lots of space on its huge terraces from morning to night.
+Since opening in 2016, Löyly has become the place to be seen with lots of space on its huge terraces from morning to night.

 There are public saunas that you can visit at any time if there is space available, as well as private saunas that can be booked in advance, if you are a newbie remember to read up on appropriate sauna etiquette.